 This venting produced a cloud of gas which expanded rapidly, since in vacuum there was nothing to slow it or contain it, and therefore impinged on the flag, moving it.

 The flag’s movement was not hindered by any air resistance (since it was in vacuum), and therefore even a tiny difference in pressure between one side and the other was enough to move it.

 There’s also another counterintuitive phenomenon to be considered.
 Before leaving the Moon, the astronauts briefly test-fired the small rocket motors used for maneuvering.
 These motors were located in clusters in the upper part of the LM.
 These test firings, termed RCS hot-fire checks, were documented in the procedures and recorded on the onboard tapes.
 For Apollo 14, they can be found in the Apollo 14 Lunar Surface Checklist on page 8-6 and in the Return to Orbit section of the Apollo 14 Lunar Surface Journal at 149:49:50.

 The nozzles of some of these thrusters happened to be directed towards the flag, and their gaseous exhaust expanded in vacuum, striking the flag and moving it.

 These jets of gas were quite powerful: after the Apollo 14 test firings, Alan Shepard radioed that the large radio/TV dish antenna placed on the lunar surface had been blown over (its shadow can be seen in photo AS14-66-9339, but no longer in photo AS14-66-9339).

 140:50:02 Shepard: Okay.
 Here we go.
 (Long Pause) Okay, Houston.
 The (S-band) antenna blew over.

-In recalling the mission, Ed Mitchell noted that the firings shook the entire spacecraft.
+In recalling the mission in the Lunar Surface Journal section cited above, Ed Mitchell noted that the firings shook the entire spacecraft.

 Jones - “Tell me about that hot-fire check [...]
 Did it rock the LM at all?”